maniflames/pixels/README.md

 ```

 ## Composition
-Instead creating an instance of every class within `Game` I used composition to distibute the code.
-A good example of my use of composition is the relationship between `Player` and `Health`.
+Instead creating an instance of every class within [`Game`](dev/game.ts "Go to the Game Class") I used composition to distibute the classes.
+A good example of my use of composition is the relationship between [`Player`](dev/player.ts "Go to the player Class") and [`Health`](dev/health.ts "Go to the health class").

 Because `Health` is something that the player has I made it a property of player.
 To check if the player has died I wrote the `checkDeath` method in `Health`.
 The only thing is that I have to check the health within the `gameLoop` in `Game`.
 By write a getter for `Health` in `Player` I can execute `checkDeath` without making an instance of `Health` in `Game`.

 The explanation above shown as code in `Game`: